 We hope to have tickets available at the July Leaders’ Meeting.
-NEW THIS YEAR: Clubs will have to pay for any and all tickets before getting them from the UWEX office.
+Clubs (as of 2013) will have to pay for any and all tickets before getting them from the UWEX office.
 Once tickets are sold to your club, they can NOT be returned for credit.

 Your club will get $ .50 commission for each ticket sold.
 The top-selling club will also receive $25.00.
 Also, the UWEX office will sell them and give your club credit as long as the purchaser mentions your club when buying.